 - Sciatica and other types of nerve impingement syndromes

-Joint issues are often the hidden underlying factors driving other types of injuries and ailments including muscle strains, ligament damage, and bursitis, so this is why we strongly encourage you to consult with a physical therapist with any type of acute or chronic dysfunction.
+Joint issues are often the hidden underlying factors driving other types of injuries and ailments, including muscle strains, ligament damage, and bursitis, so this is why we strongly encourage you to consult with a physical therapist with any type of acute or chronic dysfunction.
 Your joints could be contributing to your pain without you even realizing it!

 If you come to see a physical therapist at our clinic with acute or chronic joint pain, then you can first expect to be thoroughly examined on an initial examination.
 We'll be assessing and evaluating everything from your range of motion, strength, coordination, pain level, posture, and even relative tissue tension and feel in order to help us devise an accurate diagnosis.
 Based on our exam findings, as well as the information we glean from questioning you about your current and past medical history, we'll be able to devise a customized treatment plan to meet your unique needs.
 Since joint mobilization techniques have been shown to be effective for a variety of conditions, we very well may decide to implement this type of manual therapy in your plan of care.

 To prepare for a physical therapy session with joint mobilization, be sure to wear comfortable and loose-fitting clothing.
-Your therapist will need to be able to see or at least easily palpate (feel) the specific joint he or she is mobilizing (keeping in mind of course, that your privacy and comfort is of utmost concern to our staff).
+Your therapist will need to be able to see or at least easily palpate (feel) the specific joint he or she is mobilizing (keeping in mind, of course, that your privacy and comfort are of utmost concern to our staff).
 Your physical therapist will be sure to offer you clear details on how to sit or lie during the session, what you should expect to feel, as well as what to do following your session in order to maximize effects and prevent recurring pain or dysfunction.
-To complement and optimize the effects of joint mobilizations, we’ll also instruct you in additional services which may include therapeutic exercises for strengthening and range of motion, modalities, and postural and neuromuscular retraining.
+To complement and optimize the effects of joint mobilizations, we'll also instruct you in additional services, which may include therapeutic exercises for strengthening and range of motion, modalities, and postural and neuromuscular retraining.

 Are you wondering if joint mobilization is right for you?
 Contact our clinic today at Fayetteville, NC center.
-Our friendly staff is happy to answer your questions, help you schedule an appointment, and educate you about our wide range of physical therapy services we offer.
+Our friendly staff is happy to answer your questions, help you schedule an appointment, and educate you about the wide range of physical therapy services we offer.
 Drug-free relief from your joint or muscle pain is possible, so contact us to get your healing journey started today.